 ComScore

 Mothers just had their day in the sun (or at the spa, what have you), which means that it’s time for fathers to be showered with affection and appreciation.
-Yep, Father’s Day is fast approaching…and when it comes to finding the perfect gift, your kid’s allowance isn’t going to cut it.
+Yep, Father’s Day is fast approaching…and when it comes to finding the perfect present, your kid’s allowance isn’t going to cut it and some gifting is required to round out the itinerary of Father’s Day activities you have planned.
 Fortunately it’s the thought that counts and homemade is where the heart is.
-Without further ado, here’s a roundup of Father’s Day crafts for kids that includes simple cut-and-paste projects for toddlers that actually turn out looking good, slightly more ambitious undertakings for tweens (think: homemade trophy) and even sentimental art projects that dads and kids can do together.
+Without further ado, here’s a roundup of the best Father’s Day crafts for kids that includes simple cut-and-paste projects for toddlers that actually turn out looking good, slightly more ambitious undertakings for tweens (think: homemade trophy) and even sentimental art projects that dads and kids can do together.
 Read on and then gather your brood to make something meaningful.

 The Best Gifts for Father’s Day